jraphx.nn.pool

 • gnn (str, default: 'gcn') – Type of GNN to use for score computation (‘gcn’, ‘gat’, ‘sage’)

-• multiplier (float, default: 1.0) – Score multiplier for features
+• multiplier (float, default: 1.0) – Coefficient by which features get multiplied after pooling

 • nonlinearity (str, default: 'tanh') – Activation function